Nonprofit Leadership Boot Camp

 • Organizational sleuthing – applying questions and inquiry at work based on topics covered in class

-• Reflection – either individual or in online discussion group – often sharing what you have tried or observed
+• Reflection – either an individual or in an online discussion group – often sharing what you have tried or observed

 This program is not a compendium of best practices and short-cut tools to managing a nonprofit.
 It is a process-oriented program to help individuals understand how to create change and build systems that support the success of others and the organizations they serve.

-The Montgomery College Foundation announces the Matthias Leadership Endowed Scholarship that provides one (1) award of $400 to an applicant in the 2020 Montgomery College Nonprofit Leadership Boot Camp.
-Scholars will be required to pay the remaining tuition and fees and must fulfill all requirements, including participation in all six (6) sessions.
-Interested applicants will be notified about additional application criteria after the February 17, 2020 deadline.
+The Montgomery College Foundation announces the Matthias Leadership Endowed Scholarship that provides one (1) award of $400 to an applicant in the Montgomery College Nonprofit Leadership Boot Camp.
+Scholars will be required to pay the remaining tuition and fees and must fulfill all requirements, including participation in all sessions.

-If you are interested in applying for these scholarship opportunities, please select "Yes" on the Nonprofit Leadership Boot Camp Application.
+If you are interested in applying for this scholarship opportunity, please select "Yes" on the Nonprofit Leadership Boot Camp Application.

 For more information, contact Tracee Matthias, Senior Program Director at (240) 567-2595 or Tracee.Matthias@montgomerycollege.edu